BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Arcing Shot

-**ACTIVE/PASSIVE RULES**

-- **Troll Loader** `ACTIVE` - May re-roll the To Hit roll if the Siege Troll is one of the models firing the catapult this turn.
+- **Troll Loader** `ACTIVE`

+May re-roll the To Hit roll if the Siege Troll is one of the models firing the catapult this turn.

-- **Area Effect** `ACTIVE` - After rolling To Hit against a Battlefield Target, all other models within 2" of them suffer a Strength 5 and will be knocked Prone.
+- **Area Effect** `ACTIVE`

+After rolling To Hit against a Battlefield Target, all other models within 2" of them suffer a Strength 5 and will be knocked Prone.

-- **Wall-breaker** `ACTIVE` - When rolling To Wound against a Siege Target, make two To Wound rolls and pick the highest.
+- **Wall-breaker** `ACTIVE`

+When rolling To Wound against a Siege Target, make two To Wound rolls and pick the highest.
 Also, a successful To Wound roll against a Siege Target will do D3 Wounds rather than 1.

 **ADDITIONAL PROFILES**